FractalFeldspar/FractalFeldspar.github.io/_projects/ebike-kickstand.md

         {% include figure.liquid loading="eager" path="assets/img/kickstand/assembling_kickstand.jpg" alt="assembling kickstand using the mill spindle" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 Assembling my milled aluminum with the rest of the kickstand was surprisingly difficult due to the extremely stiff spring the kickstand used for its bistable positioning.
-Fortunately, I was able to clamp the aluminum in the mill’s vise and compress the spring by using the mill spindle as an arbor press.
+Fortunately, I was able to clamp the aluminum in the mill’s vise and compress the spring by gently using the mill spindle as an arbor press.

 <div class="row justify-content-center">
     <div class="col-sm-6 mt-3">